Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/1

+1. Lilypond and Abjad are tools for producing and modifying musical scores.
+They seem quite powerful.
+Abjad can select portions of music and manipulate them.
+I need to discover if Abjad can evaluate portions of the musical text and say something userful about it.

+2. Javascript class syntax is very different between es5 and es6.

 ## 10/31
 0. Machine Learning lectures begin today.
 Learn how to find a linear regression.!
     1. Some notes on Python and matlib: The first is that some of these function take vectors, and we are performing vector addition.
 For example, if I set x_delta = (x_value- x0); return 1 + x_delta + b, I am actually returning an array of points, despites the fact that it is not explicitly written in array form.
 This, I believe is vector addition.